When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: Toward Defending Against Adversarial Explanations

 \section{Toward Defending Against Adversarial Explanations}

-Our empirical analysis across RQ1–RQ3 reveals a consistent vulnerability in AI-assisted decision making: persuasive explanations can modulate user trust.
-This shifts the adversarial threat surface from the model's computational pipeline to the communication channel between AI and its users.
+Our empirical analysis reveals a consistent vulnerability in AI-assisted decision making: persuasive explanations can modulate user trust.
+This shifts the adversarial threat surface from the model's computational pipeline to the communication channel between AI and users.
 When attackers shape the framing of explanations, they can influence human decisions even when the underlying model is correct.
 Securing AI systems, therefore, requires extending defenses beyond model robustness to explanation design, interfaces, and interaction protocols.
-Below, we outline a defense agenda informed by the vulnerabilities surfaced in our study.
+Below, we outline a defense agenda grounded in the vulnerabilities surfaced in our study.